Blower Fan for Stove and Fireplaces: Why Do I Need one?

 Single Cage Universal Fireplace Fan

 room.
-Fan adjustments can be done manually.
-However, with many gas fireplaces and stoves today, adjusting the speed of the fan can be done with a multi-function remote control.
+Blower fan adjustments can be done manually.
+However, with many gas fireplaces and stoves today, a multi-function remote control can adjust the fan's speed.
 It’s worthwhile noting that a fan will increase the heat transfer efficiency of your fireplace or stove.

 Most blower fans on fireplaces and stoves will circulate air in the range of 75 – 250 cubic